- Editor Rating

 Luckily, there are several ways to combat these issues to keep yourself healthier and more comfortable while in the workplace.
 The most common way is to invest in a quality office chair that focuses on better ergonomics to better suit your body positioning while in the seated position for extended periods.

 Back in 2013, I had been logging in some serious hours at my computer building this website and quickly found the time spent in the sitting position was taking a toll on my body.
 My legs and butt would ache from the soreness, and my posture was declining at a steady pace.
-After searching the web for a solution to this issue, I decided it was time for me to invest in a Herman Miller Embody chair.
+After searching the web for a solution to this issue, I decided it was time for me to invest in a Herman Miller chair.
+The model that I was most interested in was the Herman Miller Embody.

 - Rhythm Black Upholstery